Fluid Typography

 2rem

-Here's what we get for the font-size value:
+Here's what we get for the fluid values:

 text-sm